pinalsoni/book-notes/The Cucumber for Java Book.md

 - Much easier to validate against the running system than vague requirement statements

-## Step Definitions: Focus on HOW
+## Chapter 4.
+Step Definitions: From the Outside In
-Automated acceptance tests generally try to simulate user interactions with the system, and the step definitions are where you’ll tell cucumber how you want it to poke around with your system.
+Step defs focus on HOW - tells cucumber _how_ you want it to poke around with the system.

 ### Matching Step:
 - Steps are expressed as plain text